 How We Decided on an Air Mattress as a Possible Replacement

 My research started with the major innerspring mattress retailers and manufacturers.
 I looked at several models and wasn’t satisfied I had found the mattress for us.
 I then turned to Consumer Reports.
-In the mattress data they ranked Sleep Number’s air mattress very high.
+In the mattress data, they ranked Sleep Number’s air mattress very high.
 With this new found knowledge, I went to the Sleep Number website to learn more about their products.
-After deciding that I might want to buy one, and figuring out that the nearest store was an hour away, I started and online chat session.
+After deciding that I might want to buy one, and figuring out that the nearest store was an hour away, I started an online chat session.
 The chat agent was very nice and indicated that he could take my order.
 But, when I inquired as to the delivery date, what I discovered was alarming.

 Sleep Number is currently experiencing a MASSIVE production delay due to a switch over in inventory/production software.
 According to the chat agent they would take the FULL amount of the purchase on that day and could not guarantee delivery at any time in the future!